Dominic Smith Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (3.95).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (103 total, 1.1 per game).
+- The Giants allow the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- Wood makes the start for the Giants, his 11th of the season.
-He is 4-3 with a 4.53 ERA and 50 strikeouts through 53 2/3 innings pitched.

-- In his last outing on Sunday against the Pittsburgh Pirates, the left-hander went 3 2/3 innings, allowing one earned run while surrendering five hits.
+- The righty last pitched on Tuesday against the Cincinnati Reds, when he went seven innings, allowing two earned runs while giving up four hits.

-- In 14 games this season, the 32-year-old has amassed a 4.53 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .261 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.